avivace/sfx-framedata/README.md

 #### 3. Discord Bot

+Runs on discord-py 1.31 or more recent (post-rewrite API).

 [Create a Discord Bot](https://discordpy.readthedocs.io/en/latest/discord.html).
 Put the token (not the secret) in the `conf/bots.yaml` configuration file.

 ```bash